-- Eat more whole foods you can identify without having to read the ingredients label.
+- Eat more whole foods you can identify without having to read the ingredient labels.
 This includes foods you would find in the produce section and perimeter of the grocery store.

 - Eat minimally processed foods with little to no ingredients.

-- If there is an ingredients list, aim to stick to ingredients you recognize as food.
+- If there is an ingredient list, aim to stick to ingredients you recognize as food.

 Lastly, if you are looking to lose weight, calorie control is still essential.
-To get the most out your clean eating meals, track your daily food intake and ensure you are staying on top of your daily calorie needs.
+To get the most out of your clean-eating meals, track your daily food intake and ensure you are staying on top of your daily calorie needs.

 Your Clean Eating Grocery List

-To help dial in your macros and nutrition, here are the best clean foods to add to your meal prep broken down by macronutrient.
+To help dial in your macros and nutrition, here are the best clean foods to add to your meal prep broken down by macronutrients.

 The best proteins are high in quality protein (containing more protein than fat and carbs), lean, and loaded with nutrition.
-For meat and dairy this typically means opting for more grass-fed, wild caught and pasture raised options.
-And for many people this also means considering more organic proteins.
+For meat and dairy, this typically means opting for more grass-fed, sustainably caught, and free-range options.
+And for many people, this also means considering more organic proteins.

-There is some limited research that suggests grass-fed meat may be lower in fat and higher in vitamin A, and that pasture raised eggs are higher in vitamin D and lower in cholesterol (5,6,7).
-Some studies suggest that wild caught fish may have a superior lipid profile, and the USDA national nutrient database also implies some varieties of wild caught salmon are higher in certain nutrients compared to farm-raised salmon (8).
-Research also suggests that organic dairy from grass-fed cows has a more beneficial fatty acid complex, that's higher in heart healthy omega-3s (9).
+There is some limited research that suggests grass-fed meat may be lower in fat and higher in vitamin A, and that cage-free eggs are higher in vitamin D and lower in cholesterol (5,6,7).
+Some studies suggest that sustainably caught fish may have a superior lipid profile, and the USDA national nutrient database also implies some varieties of sustainably caught salmon are higher in certain nutrients compared to farm-raised salmon (8).
+Research also suggests that organic dairy from grass-fed cows has a more beneficial fatty acid complex, that's higher in heart-healthy omega-3s (9).